zonemaster/zonemaster-gui/README.md

 Engine test framework installed.
 Please see the [Zonemaster-Engine installation] document.

-And also the the zonemaster-backend module installed.
+You also need a running Zonemaster-Backend component.
 Please see the [Zonemaster-Backend installation] document.

 ##### Configuration